tombola/tombola.github.com/_posts/2014-03-21-Prezi-Desktop.md

 * you have decent and reliable internet connection
 * you do not travel by train (much)

-Also worth considering is whether to use Prezi at all, but that mainly comes down to how easy you find it to use, what your content is, and your audience.
+Also worth considering is **whether to use Prezi at all**, but that mainly comes down to how easy you find it to use, what your content is, and your audience.
 I would say, with a high degree of bias - if you are a fan of stock imagery do not use Prezi (because in all likelihood you are also a headspinning prezi fan..)

 ---